graup/me/beliefs.md

 - Listen well and think before talking.
 Don't talk for others.
 Don't give unsolicited explanations.

-- Do your best.
-Realizing that your best one one day is not as good as your best on another day.

 - Say No.
 Don't agree to everything just to avoid conflict.